 Chateau Corbin is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.

-Chateau Corbin is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Corbin is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau Corbin is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Corbin is also good when matched with Asian dishes, and rich fish courses like tuna, mushrooms, and pasta.

 The 2015 Chateau Corbin was the best wine I had tasted from Corbin.
-But 2016 Chateau Corbin proved to be an even better wine!
-The trend to making better wine at Chateau continues unabated.
+But 2016 Chateau Corbin proved to be an even better wine as did 2018 and 2020!
+The trend of making better wine at Chateau continues unabated.
 And fortunately for consumers, the wine still remains fairly priced.
 Chateau Corbin is clearly a Saint Emilion estate to watch as it’s really on the upswing.

 Château Corbin Wine Tasting Notes